310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/kokoro_de_pittari_ai_ni_naru.md

     <td><br></td>
   </tr>
    <tr>
-    <td class="name"></td>
     <td>
-      Tightly close to your heart, love is formed
+      Tightly close within our hearts, love is formed
       <br>
       No matter how simplistic it is
       <br>
-      Tightly close to your heart, love is formed
+      Tightly close within our hearts, love is formed
       <br>
-      Only for you, Smile again
+      <em>Only for you, Smile again</em>
       <br>
       A kind, gentle energy
       <br>